vaginessa/Interceptor/README.md

 # Interceptor
-Android debugging area for silent sms detection
+Android debugging area for silent sms detection via logcat and other areas of phone.

 Simple android logcat monitor to check for unique low level sms data to detect TYPE 0 silent sms etc.